Etruscan Terracotta Head of a Goddess

 Ca. late 6th century BC.

-Maenads (also Bacchantes) were the frenzied female members of the retinue of Dionysus, the Greek god of wine and revelry (Roman: Bacchus).
-Maenads, literally "the raving ones". were often depicted in Greek art as wild and ecstatic women who indulged in sex, violence, and intoxication.
+Maenads (also Bacchantes) were the frenzied female members of the retinue of Dionysos, the Greek god of wine and revelry (Roman: Bacchus).
+Maenads, literally "the raving ones," were often depicted in Greek art as wild and ecstatic women who indulged in sex, violence, and intoxication.

 cf.: I. Jucker, Italy of the Etruscans, (Mainz, 1991), pp. 258-9, nos.
 333-337.

-Formerly in a US private collection; purchased at Hotel Drouot, Paris, October 12, 1991; previously in a French private collection.
+Formerly in a New York private collection; acquired at Hotel Drouot, Paris, October 12, 1991; previously in a French private collection.